emh-Jo-Shinner/email-verify-api-docs/docs/glossary.rst

-		Business email hosting services are generally private, enterprise grade hosting services typically hosted in either private data centers or in cloud based infrastructure such.
+		Business email hosting services are generally private, enterprise grade hosting services typically hosted in either private data centers or in cloud based infrastructure.

 		Business to business refers to the activity of businesses sending email to clients using business email addresses.